ansible-community/ansible-vault/README.md

 ## Requirements

-This role requires a Debian or RHEL based Linux distribution.
+This role requires FreeBSD, or a Debian or RHEL based Linux distribution.
 It might work with other software versions, but does work with the following specific software and versions:

 * Ansible: 2.2.2.0
 * Vault: 0.7.0
 * Debian: 8
+* FreeBSD 11
+* Ubuntu 16.04

+Sorry, there is no planned support at the moment for Windows.

 ## Role Variables